fbpx

 Can Bundling Really Save You Money?

-Yes, bundling can save you money.The benefit to insurance companies is considerable, so it is very likely that you could save money when you bundle policies.
+Yes, bundling can save you money.
+The benefit to insurance companies is considerable, so it is very likely that you could save money when you bundle policies.

 As with any policy, insurers consider a number of factors when setting rates.
 Where you live, your zip code, your age, the amount you’ve set as your deductible: All of these factors still come into play whether you are bundling policies or not.

-Depending on the insurer, you can generally save anywhere from 5% to 25% on your premiums by choosing to bundle your insurance policies
+Depending on the insurer, you can generally save anywhere from 5% to 25% on your premiums by choosing to bundle your insurance policies.

 It is also important to remember that your claims history will contribute to your bundled insurance quote.
 If you’ve had a bunch of moving violations, been in an accident or had recent homeowners insurance claims, the amount you could save on your home and car insurance bundle might be limited.

-What Types of Insurance Can Be Bundled?
+What Types of Insurance Can I Bundle?

-If your insurer offers different lines of insurance, they likely offer the option to bundle them together — potentially saving you money.
-Combining home and auto insurance is the most popular type of insurance bundling, but there are others.
 A car and renters insurance bundle is another popular option if you are a renter.
 Having your property covered with an auto and renters insurance bundle is a smart move, and it might also be required by your landlord.

 For some, bundling car and motorcycle insurance might make the most sense.
 Any family with multiple cars at one address should look into multi-car discounts as part of bundling.